turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

   console.log("response: ", response);
 ```

-We will ask the contract for a list of all token ids, which are currently assigned to your address.
+We will ask the contract for a list of all token ids, which are currently assigned to our address.
 _**Note -**_ The deployed contract is configured to have public ownership for the sake of this tutorial.
-If you would deploy the contract yourself you can also decide to make this private, so that nobody but you will be able to see which tokens you own.
-We will do this in a later installment of this series.
+If you would deploy the contract yourself you can also decide to make it private, so that nobody but you will be able to see which tokens you own.
+This will be covered in a later installment of this series.

-Next we will take the first token id and ask for the details of this nft.
-There are different queries that are supported by the reference implementation.
+Next we will take the first token id and ask for the details of this NFT.
+There are a few different queries supported by the reference implementation.
 After `// 2.
 Query the public metadata` insert this code block:

 ```javascript
   queryMsg = {